 Even though hitting is normal for infants and toddlers, dealing with it can be tough.
-Here’s how to stop your toddler from hitting other children and adults.
+Discover how to stop your toddler hitting others.

 I was at a loss.
 My toddler was hitting others for no reason, especially his brothers.
 Whereas the other two kids would complain, cry or find another solution, he would hit.
 Other times, he’d hit me during tantrums, unable to control himself.
 And still other times, he’d hit others and laugh it off.